This story has been updated. It was originally published on June 25, 2018.

 This habit isn’t just a nuisance—it actually affects your health.
-Luckily, there are a few ways to stop it.
+Luckily, science has figured out how to stop snoring, or at least a few ways to help stop it.

 Snoring versus sleep apnea